 Occhipinti Il Frappato Sicilia 2012 £75 and Colbertina Barbera £57.
 Both fruity and minerally – went great with the food.

 Braised beef, celeriac, bone marrow brioche, capers and parsley.
-Lip smackingly unctuous and fork tender.
-The parsley freshens things up and that crispy onion garnish was delectable too.
+Lip smackingly unctuous and fork tender stuff.
+The parsley freshens things up the dish and the crispy onion garnish was delectable too.

 Hand rolled papardelle, braised hare, Treviso, golden raisins.
-This dish was nailed, al dente papardelle, perfectly seasoned hare ragu and those little plump raisins were a novelty surprise for me.
+This dish was nailed, al dente papardelle, perfectly seasoned hare ragu and those little plump raisins were a novel surprise for me.